Boeing 737: Experimental

-Three 737 aircraft have been used in Boeing test programs.
+Four 737 aircraft have been used in Boeing test programs.
 In 2012, a new 737-800 bound for American Airlines became the first ecoDemonstrator airframe in a program that continues annually into the 2020s.
 In conjunction with many industry partners, the program aims to reduce the environmental impact of aviation.
 In 2012 it tested the winglets which would eventually be used in the 737 MAX series.
 Testing also included a variable area exhaust nozzle, regenerative hydrogen fuel cells for electrical power, and sustainable aviation fuel (SAF).

 In 2018, one of the 737 MAX 7 prototypes participated in Boeing's Quiet Technology Demonstrator 3 (QTD3) program, in which a NASA engine inlet designed to reduce engine noise was tested over an acoustic array at Moses Lake, Washington.

 A 737 MAX 9 was used as the 2021 ecoDemonstrator.
 A new airframe in a special Alaska Airlines livery flew an extensive test program, a major part of which was the use of SAF in blends of up to 50% including a flight from Seattle to Glasgow, Scotland, to attend the United Nations COP26 Climate Change Conference.
 Other test areas included halon-free fire extinguisher (ground testing only), a low-profile anti-collision light, and text-based air traffic control communications.
 At the end of the testing the aircraft was returned to standard configuration, and was delivered to Alaska Airlines in 2022.

+During October 2023 a 737 MAX 10 destined for United Airlines flew a series of test flights to compare the emissions of SAF, including the contrails, with those of conventional fuel.
+The emissions were measured by NASA's Douglas DC-8 Airborne Science Lab which flew close behind the 737, which wore a special livery as part of a series of special tests named ecoDemonstrator Explorer.